What is VAT?

 When are you obliged to register for VAT in a country?

 The situations listed above do not cover every situation in which VAT registration may be required in a country.
-In order to help you determine whether or not a VAT registration may be required according to your specific circumstances, please use this test here
+In order to help you to determine whether or not a VAT registration may be required according to your specific circumstances, please use this test here

 How does VAT Services on Amazon work for VAT filings?